LongStoryMedia/llama-cpp-python/README.md

 make test
 ```

-You can also test out specific commits of `llama.cpp` by checking out the desired commit in the `vendor/llama.cpp` submodule and then running `make clean` and `pip install -e .` again.
-Any changes in the `llama.h` API will require
-changes to the `llama_cpp/llama_cpp.py` file to match the new API (additional changes may be required elsewhere).
+You can also test out specific commits of `llama.cpp` when using the legacy internal build by checking out the desired commit in the `vendor/llama.cpp` submodule and then running `make clean` and `CMAKE_ARGS="-DLLAMA_BUILD=ON -DLLAMA_USE_EXTERNAL=OFF" pip install -e .` again.
+When using external builds, update your external llama.cpp installation instead.
+Any changes in the `llama.h` API will require changes to the `llama_cpp/llama_cpp.py` file to match the new API (additional changes may be required elsewhere).

 ## FAQ